-Spicy and flavorful roasted barbacoa cauliflower tacos with your favorite fixings and quick pepita dressing.
-It's the kind of delicious vegan meal we can all get our hands around.
+Let's shake up Taco Tuesday with spicy roasted barbacoa cauliflower tacos with your favorite fixings and quick pepita dressing.

 Barbacoa is a Mexican-inspired paste that's easy to make and clings to cauliflower florets as they bake and soak up the flavor.
 The result?
 Mighty fine cauliflower and happy taco-eaters.

-A flavorful and easy recipe made with no added oil is tasty and gluten-free.
-Winner!
+- A flavorful and easy recipe made with no added oil is tasty and gluten-free.

-When you are stuck on dinner, there's a solution for that.
-Barbacoa paste is made from 9 ingredients that you likely have on hand.
+- Barbacoa paste is made from 9 ingredients that you likely have on hand.
 If you don't, there are some easy substitutions.
-You can even make a double batch of this paste and freeze the rest.
+Make a double batch - it's freezer-friendly.

 Cauliflower: Use a medium head of cauliflower and think of filling tacos as you cut the florets.
 You can also cut some of the stalks into pieces and use them.
 Less waste!